davidgilbertson/node-gyp/README.md

      * You also need to install the `Command Line Tools` via Xcode.
 You can find this under the menu `Xcode -> Preferences -> Downloads`
      * This step will install `gcc` and the related toolchain containing `make`

+Note that OS X is just a flavour of Unix and so needs `python`, `make`, and C/C++.
+An easy way to obtain these is to install XCode from Apple, and then use it to install the command line tools (under Preferences -> Downloads).

 ### On Windows

 #### Option 1